 McCoy advertised extensively throughout Texas to encourage cattle owners to drive their cattle to market in Abilene.
 By 1868, about 75,000 cattle were shipped from Abilene.
 In 1870, thousands of Texas longhorn cattle, which were ideal for cattle trails due to their long legs and hard hoofs, were being driven to the shipping center at Abilene.
 By 1871, the number had increased to 600,000 or more, and as many as 5,000 cowboys were being paid off during a single day.
 Abilene soon became known as a rough town in the Old West.

 McCoy lived in Abilene, where he was elected mayor in April 1871.
 Later that month, McCoy recommended and hired James B. “Wild Bill” Hickok to become the marshal of Abilene.
 It would seem that this was a good choice to tame the lawless town; however, Hickok spent most of his time in the Alamo Saloon, the center of the town’s wildlife, and was not too friendly with the “upstanding” folks of Abilene.
 Instead, he spent more time at the gaming tables and with the ladies of the evening than he did taking care of his sheriff duties.

 By October 1871, the citizens of Abilene had enough of the rowdiness and lawlessness created by the cattle drives.
-The city fathers told the Texans there could be no more cattle drives through their town and in December, dismissed Hickok as city marshal.
+The city fathers told the Texans there could be no more cattle drives through their town and dismissed Hickok as city marshal in December.
 It was the last big year for Abilene, as more than 40,000 head of cattle were shipped out by rail.
-New railheads were by then built to Newton, Wichita, and Ellsworth, becoming the favored shipping points.
-During its four year reign, over 3 million head of cattle were driven up the Chisholm Trail and shipped from Abilene.
+New railheads were built to Newton, Wichita, and Ellsworth, becoming the favored shipping points.
+During its four-year reign, over three million head of cattle were driven up the Chisholm Trail and shipped from Abilene.
 With the cowboys gone, the town quieted down into a peaceful, law-abiding community.